 Somehow, I think this should go a little longer than 24 hours, but no matter.
 In unexpected venues, science comes to the public.
 If you’re hoping to encourage (push) your kids into STEM careers or just want to learn for yourself, over 300 different activities are taking place around Quebec.
 Information HERE.

 Promenades de Jane / Jane’s Walks

 Montreal’s Urban Ecology group is taking up the message of Canadian’s urbanization spiritual leader, Jane Jacobs.
 Citizen volunteers lead interested people on guided tours of the city.
-So far, over 40 are available in Montreal.
+So far, over 40 are available in Montreal and registration starts April 30.
 Find out more about this beloved event HERE.

 Montreal Medieval Fair / Salon de la Passion Médiévale et Historique

 Enjoy a weekend of Ren Faire fun.
 Music, dance, battles and over 75 exhibitors so you can get your chain mail kit, sword, and shield here.
 There’s even a fashion show to attend.
 Sexy vikings!
 One day tickets $22, three day tickets are $31.
 Packages for families.
 Click here for info and tickets.